IITianShobhitsingh/Time-table-extension/readme.md

 Sorting Slots
 The time slots in the time table are automatically sorted in ascending order based on the time.
 There is no need for any manual sorting.

-Contributing
-Contributions to this project are welcome.
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.

 License
 This project is licensed under the MIT License.
 Feel free to modify and distribute the code as per the terms of the license.

-Acknowledgements
+**Acknowledgements**
 We would like to acknowledge the following resources and frameworks used in the development of this time table extension:

 Bootstrap
 jQuery
 Contact
-For any inquiries or questions, please contact us at email@example.com.
+For any inquiries or questions, please contact us at shobhitsingh25032003@gmail.com

 Happy scheduling!